OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-Port-for-SeaMonkey.md

 ### Installing Greasemonkey Port

 To get userscripts going in Greasemonkey Port, first you have to install it from the [SourceForge Project][sfGreasemonkeyPort] website.
-This will show you the latest Greasemonkey Port version that will work with your version of SeaMonkey.
+This will show you the latest Greasemonkey Port version typically available for the latest version of SeaMonkey.
+Additional historical packages are available under Files.

 ![Screenshot of Greasemonkey Port page at SourceForge][greasemonkeyPortSFscreenshot1]

 From the Greasemonkey Port page on SF, click the green "sf Download" button to install the extension.
-After a brief redirect to an appropriate mirror and a wait timeout, SeaMonkey will show a warning and ask you to confirm the extension.
-Click "Install now".
+After a brief redirect to an appropriate mirror with a wait timeout, SeaMonkey will show a warning and ask you to confirm the extension.
+Click "Install Software..." then "Install Now".

-![Screenshot of SeaMonkey extension installation warning][greasemonkeyPortSeaMonkeyScreenshot1]

 SeaMonkey will prompt you to restart to complete the installation.
 You can either restart straight away, or finish what you were doing, close all SeaMonkey windows, then start the browser up again.
 When SeaMonkey restarts, you may see it do a compatibility check on your add-ons.
 Once it has finished, you should see Greasemonkey Port's monkey icon at the top of the window, near the SeaMonkey icon.

-![Screenshot of Greasemonkey Port installed][greasemonkeyPortSeaMonkeyScreenshot2]

 ### Installing Userscripts